 - Great for little kids.
-Just one cookie will meet the entire day’s worth of protein needs for a toddler (12-24 months) and about half for a 3-5 year-old.
+Just one cookie will meet nearly the entire day’s worth of protein needs for your little one (based on myplate servings).
 It is also extremely rich in iron, an important nutrient for this age group.
 Not to mention you’re squeezing in a tiny serving of vegetables without them noticing.
 Blending the pumpkin seeds and the oats really helps make these a kid-friendly texture.

 - Great for big kids.
 This can be an on-the-go breakfast or after school snack.
 Would also be great for replenishing after a sports game or practice.

 - Great for adults.
 Use it as an afternoon pick-me up, a breakfast paired with fruit, or a post-workout snack when you have a really strenuous session.